evdboom/OptionA.Blazor/OptionA.Blazor.Blog.Builder/readme.md

 ```

 ## Latest release notes
-### 7.2.1 Enum display
+### 7.3.0 Remove input
-Added support for the enum select to customize display value and titles for options and ordering of items
+Removed the DirectInput components from this package and moved them to the new Components.Direct package and use it from there.

 ### 7.2.0 Initial
 #### Overall